-- 6.8.69 Merthyr Tydfil County Borough does not contain any Strategic Search Areas for renewable and low carbon energy development.
-Policy EcW8 sets out criteria against which proposals up to Local Authority-wide scale will be assessed. - 6.8.70 The County Borough Council is responsible for determining planning applications for energy generating proposals of less than 10MW; Welsh Government for proposals between 10-350MW; and UK Government for larger proposals.
-Further guidance is set by PPW, Technical Advice Note 8 and National Policy Statements. - 6.8.71 Policy EcW8 supports the delivery of national policy by encouraging renewable and low and zero carbon energy projects, subject to material planning considerations.
-Proposals which are likely to have a significant impact on the landscape and/or visual amenity will be required to undertake a Landscape and Visual Impact Assessment. - 6.8.72 All renewable energy proposals and associated infrastructure, such as power lines or battery storage facilities, must respect the existence and amenities of neighbouring residential and sensitive properties including approved development.
-This is particularly the case when it comes to "shadow flicker", reflected light or noise from wind turbines, and "glint and glare" from solar developments, and odour associated with anaerobic digestion. - 6.8.73 There are currently significant connection constraints to the electricity network in Merthyr Tydfil.
+- 6.8.697.72 Merthyr Tydfil County Borough does not contain any Strategic Search Areas for renewable and low carbon energy development.
+Policy EcW8 sets out criteria against which proposals up to Local Authority-wide scale will be assessed. - The County Borough Council is responsible for determining planning applications for energy generating proposals of less than 10MW; Welsh Government for proposals between 10-350MW; and UK Government for larger proposals.
+Further guidance is set by PPW, Technical Advice Note 8 and National Policy Statements.

+- Policy EcW8 supports the delivery of national policy by encouraging renewable and low and zero carbon energy projects, subject to material planning considerations.
+Proposals which are likely to have a significant impact on the landscape and/or visual amenity will be required to undertake a Landscape and Visual Impact Assessment (LVIA).
+(MIN3) - All renewable energy proposals and associated infrastructure, such as power lines or battery storage facilities, must respect the existence and amenities of neighbouring residential and sensitive properties including approved development.
+This is particularly the case when it comes to "shadow flicker", reflected light or noise from wind turbines, and "glint and glare" from solar developments, and odour associated with anaerobic digestion.
+In this respect, renewable energy development proposals will need also to comply with the requirements of Policies SW11 and EnW4 in relation to impacts on amenity, noise, and odour.
+(MAC42) - There are currently significant connection constraints to the electricity network in the Merthyr Tydfil County Borough area.
 These constraints have arisen, in part, from the cumulative impact of new generation connecting to the distribution network.
-The growth of distributed generation has led to thermal and voltage limits being reached across much of the South Wales license area, as well as many other license areas across Great Britain. - 6.8.74 The main 132 kV electricity line into Merthyr Tydfil from the west has reached its thermal capacity with regards to generator connections and is due an upgrade soon.
+The growth of distributed generation has led to thermal and voltage limits being reached across much of the South Wales license area, as well as many other license areas across Great Britain.
+(MIN3) - The main 132 kV electricity line into Merthyr Tydfil from the west has reached its thermal capacity with regards to generator connections and is due an upgrade soon.
 In addition, the 'bulk supply point' substation transformers in Merthyr Tydfil have reached their thermal capacity.
 Furthermore, a Statement of Works must be submitted to National Grid to assess the potential impact of new connections to the national electricity transmission system.
-It is worth noting that although a Statement of Works request must be made for all new connections, they have currently had no impact on wind and solar projects. - 6.8.75 While these constraints are significant for the next several years, they do not rule out new connections in the future.
+It is worth noting that although a Statement of Works request must be made for all new connections, they have currently had no impact on wind and solar projects. - 6.8.757.78 While these constraints are significant for the next several years, they do not rule out new connections in the future.
 Despite the current network constraints, we do not believe it is necessary to temper future renewable energy targets based on such difficulties.
 There are a number of solutions that the District Network Operator WPD is currently exploring for how the network constraints could become less significant barriers to future projects.